ktro2828/autoware.universe/perception/autoware_simpl/README.md

 ### Agent History Lifetime

 Under the hood, `SimplNode` stores and accumulates agent history in every callback, but removes the history that is not observed in callbacks.

+### Reliability of Predicted Paths

+Predicted paths with a confidence score lower than `postprocess.score_threshold` are filtered out and not published.
+**If all predicted modes for an object are filtered out, the published object will contain no path**.

+Note that the total confidence of the remaining predicted paths is **not guaranteed to sum to 100%** after this filtering process.

 ## References / External Links